Sharan-Babu/FB_wit/README.md

 <br><br>

 21)	Here,you have one change to be made.
-At 'line 7' replace my access token with yours which you copied from the settings page for the changes you made to take effect.
+At 'line 7' replace my 'access token' with yours which you copied from the settings page for the changes you made to take effect.
 You can use mine as well.
 ![''](https://github.com/Sharan-Babu/FB_wit/blob/master/images/token.JPG)

 <b><ins>In-depth explanation of the code</ins></b>: <br><ul>